 # # # # #

 Here it comes.
 I knew it would!
 “Compost heaps??
 Huh?
 But WHY, Sarah?
 Why?”
 I just knew it.
-There was no way of getting past this part without yet another ‘why?’ and another explanation.
-I’m amazed we got by the bric-à-brac in the church hall.
-I hurried through that bit.
-Maybe that’s why I got lucky there.
+I would not get past this part without yet another ‘why?’ and yet another explanation.
+I’m amazed we got past the bric-à-brac in the church hall.
+I must admit to mentioning it hurriedly.
+Maybe that’s why.

 I look at Mum and Dad imploringly, but they shake their heads, showing I’m on my own with this one.

-As patiently as I can [although must admit to my teeth being ever so slightly ‘gritted’], I reply.
-“Well-ll, my laddie, you’ve seen how we build a compost heap up of all kinds of recycled vegetable matter and layers of soil and paper?”
-He’s nodding furiously and grinning wide as a great overstuffed sandwich.
+As patiently as I can (although must admit to my teeth being ever so slightly ‘gritted’), I reply.
+“Well-ll, my laddie, you know that we build a compost heap of all kinds of recycled vegetable matter and layers of soil and paper?”
+He’s nodding furiously and grinning as widely as a great overstuffed sandwich.
 He loves being called ‘laddie’.
 Proud as a peacock of his Scottish ancestry, although he barely understands that bit yet.
-“What you don’t understand is that it heats… A LOT.
-And sometimes, it gets SO hot that if you were to put some straw too near it, you’d find it is possible to burst into flames.”
+“What you don’t know is that it heats… A LOT.
+And sometimes, it gets SO hot that if you were to put some straw too near it, you’d find it could actually burst into flames.”

 Now Jonjon’s mouth gapes like the Black Hole out in space, with eyes following suit.
 “Ooowhaa.
 No wonder scarecrows are afraid.”
-He’s quiet for fully twenty seconds before it’s, “But Sarah, he hasn’t got a name yet, Granny’s straw man.”
+He’s quiet for fully twenty seconds and then it’s, “But Sarah, he hasn’t got a name yet, Granny’s straw man.”

-I roll my eyes in a fashion to put a skilled actress to shame (and can’t ignore Dad’s sudden explosive coughing fit that needs hiding behind two of his big ‘man’ tissues.)
-“It’s the EXACT NEXT thing I’m reading!
+I roll my eyes in a fashion to put an accomplished actress to shame (and can’t help noticing Dad’s sudden explosive coughing fit that needs hiding behind a couple of his big ‘man’ tissues).
+“It’s the VERY NEXT thing I’m reading!
 Now SHUSH!”
-And Jonjon peers at my face as I frown to show him I mean business.
+And he peers at my face as I frown to show him I truly mean business.
 He sinks down against my arm and purses his mouth up tight as a stuffed duck ready for the oven.

-I steal a glance at Mum and wait a moment to be sure… before continuing—
+I steal a look at Mum and wait a moment to be sure… and then I continue –

 # # # # #

-Although my straw man gets scared even if people mention those horrific burn-type things, he hides his fears under a cheerful smile.
-That’s the attitude he’s had from the first day I brought him home and named him Simon Scarecrow, so he had his own name to go with his very own fresh life.
+Although my straw man gets scared, even if people mention those horrific burn-type things, he hides his fears under a cheerful smile.
+That’s the attitude he’s had from the first day I brought him home and named him Simon Scarecrow, so he had his very own name to go with his very own new life.

 In one of the quiet moments we shared, Simon confessed he’s not fond of standing out in the paddocks either.
 “It’s SO lonesome,” he said, and his smile slipped dangerously low at the ends.
-Luckily a few tight stitches secured it or it may well have been a thing of the past as it slid right off his face.
+Luckily, it was secured with a couple of tight stitches, or it could easily have slid right off his face.

-“Some nights I almost welcome even the Crow Man, I’ve been SO lonely.”
+“Some nights I could almost welcome even the Crow Man, I’ve been SO lonely.”

-Even bugs creep on him sometimes.
-He shows me a look-alike Ladybird, pretending to crawl across his left shoe.
-The genuine one who visited him once upon a paddock night was a sweet little mother, who rested on Simon for a moment to catch her breath before she needed to ‘fly away home’.
-He’s such a generous fellow, he couldn’t ignore her distress and say no to her.
+Even bugs crawl on him sometimes.
+He points downwards.
+It’s a look-alike Ladybird, pretending to crawl across his left shoe.
+Luckily, the real one who visited him once upon a paddock night was a sweet little Mother, who rested on Simon for a little to catch her breath before she needed to ‘fly away home’.
+He’s such a generous fellow, he just couldn’t ignore her distress and say ‘no’ to her.

-Another special time, Simon told me a well-hidden secret.
+Another special time, Simon told me his well-hidden secret.
 “I’m really, really, REALLY afraid,” he whispered to me.
-“Especially on bleak, dark nights.
-Even since you ‘dopted me, I still have nightmares about big wicked winds.
-I’m SO scared they might blow me away, like Dorothy and her house in the Wizard of Oz.”
+“Especially on cold, dark nights.
+Even since you ‘dopted me, I still have nightmares about big evil winds.
+I’m SO scared they might blow me away, just like Dorothy and her house in the Wizard of Oz.”
 And the poor little fellow shook so much, some of his straw came loose.
-I hastily stuffed the stalks back where they belonged and reassured him with my bestiest hug.
-“You’ll never be standing in a paddock at my place, I promise you Simon.
-And never be afraid about being cold and lonesome—never, ever again.”
-His widest smile returns as he snuggles with me; and as he looks around the loving eyes of the rest of his family, he finds extra levels of courage.
+I hastily stuffed the stalks back where they belonged and reassured him with my biggest hug.
+“You’ll never ever stand in a paddock at my place, I promise you faithfully, Simon.
+You never have to be afraid of being cold and lonesome—never, ever again.”
+His biggest, widest smile is back as he snuggles with me; and as he looks around the rest of his family, he discovers extra levels of courage.

-Once on a photo shoot, whilst he was sitting in amongst some great big green leaves, a flock of white cockatoos sailed overhead, screeching and squabbling all the way; and not one came down anywhere near where Simon was on guard.
-And later some regular crows swooped over, and they just kept on flying by, as well.
+One day on a photo shoot whilst he was sitting in amongst some great big green leaves, a flock of white cockatoos flew overhead, screeching and squabbling all the way; and no one came down anywhere near where Simon was on guard.
+And later some regular crows flew over, and they kept on flying by as well.
 What a Scarecrow!
-Seems Simon is also a Scarecocky.
+Seems Simon is a Scarecocky, as well.

-Can we imagine the possibilities now he has so much confidence in himself?
-He could become a Scaresparrow, or a Scareparrot, or a Scareduck, or… or… a Scare-anything if he wants to enough, and works hard at making his dreams come true.
-Although there’s one thing I will discourage him from dreaming of being, and that’s a Scare-eagle or a Scare-vulture—they are a bit too extreme to take on.
+Can we imagine the possibilities now he believes in himself so well?
+He could become a Scaresparrow, or a Scareparrot, or a Scareduck, or… or… actually a Scare-anything if he just wants to enough, and works hard at making his dreams come true.
+Although there’s just one thing I’m going to discourage him from dreaming of being, and that’s a Scare-eagle or a Scare-vulture—they are a bit too much to take on.
 And Emus and Ostriches, likewise.

-A most clever ancient Chinese man called Lao Tzu, who lived many centuries ago, said these words –
+A most clever old Chinese man called Lao Tzu, who lived many centuries ago, said these words –

-It’s like that wise old philosopher knew Simon Scarecrow and the rest of the Knitty Gritty Kids of my family and was talking about them.
+It’s like that old Chinese philosopher knew Simon Scarecrow and the rest of the Knitty Gritty Kids of my family, and was talking about them.

 # # # # #